Reboly

 Reboly (Ре́болы, Repola, Rebol´a) is a settlement in the Republic of Karelia of the Russian Federation by the Finnish border, located 91 km southeast of Kuhmo and 96 km northeast of Lieksa.
-In 1926 the settlement had a population of 1465, in 2010 - 258 people.
+In 1926 the settlement had a population of 1,465, in 2010 - 258 people.

+History

 Reboly was first mentioned in 1555; by 1679 it was the center of a district with 23 villages and 220 households.
 Its location on the Russo-Swedish border led to several cases in which the village was destroyed by Swedish detachments.
 In the nineteenth century it became an often-visited site by Finnish nationalist scholars, such as Elias Lönnrot, Matthias Castrén and D. E. D. Europaeus.